A Breakdown on Dual Diagnosis

 The reasons that someone may start abusing drugs or alcohol are as varied as the individuals themselves.
-Many times it may not be just one reason or another but a combination of reasons that result in the person picking up their first drink or drug.
-They may initially be curious as to the effects that drugs or alcohol will have on them, or they may have curiosity because they have seen friends or family drink or drug.
-They may be bored and are just looking for a way to fill their time.
-They may start drinking or using drugs so that they can fit in with their friends, or they may start using because of an underlying undiagnosed physical or mental condition.
+Many times it may not be just one reason or another but a combination of reasons that result in substance use.
+They may initially be curious as to the effects that drugs or alcohol will have on them, or they may have curiosity because they have seen friends or family drink or use drugs.
+They may be bored and just looking for a way to fill their time.
+They may start using so they can fit in with their friends, or because of an underlying undiagnosed physical or mental condition.

-Having an underlying physical or mental condition and drinking or using drugs in order to alleviate its symptoms is called self-medicating, and often times this can lead to the development of alcohol or drug addiction.
-People who self-medicate in order to ease the symptoms of another condition are frequently unaware of the existence of their underlying condition and they only know that when they use drugs or alcohol they feel better.
-They use substances are a solution to their issues and in doing so they actually wind up creating greater problems for themselves down the road.
+Having an underlying physical or mental condition and drinking or using drugs to alleviate its symptoms is called self-medicating.
+This often leads to the development of alcohol or drug addiction.
+People who self-medicate to ease the symptoms of another condition are frequently unaware of the existence of their underlying condition.
+They only know that when they use drugs or alcohol, they feel better.
+They use substances as a solution to their issues and, in doing so, they actually wind up creating greater problems for themselves.

-For people for fall into the self-medicating category of drug or alcohol abuse it is important that they get help for their underlying condition if they are going to attempt to lead a sober and productive life.
-In the past drug treatment and mental health treatment were viewed as separate conditions and as such people who suffered from both were often times only treated for their addiction, which leaving their mental health issues unchecked, eventually caused them to return to drug or alcohol abuse.
+For people who self medicate, it’s important to get help for their underlying condition if they want to lead a sober and productive life.
+In the past, substance use and mental health treatment were viewed as separate conditions.
+People who suffered from both were often only treated for their addiction, which left their mental health issues unchecked.
+Eventually this caused them to return to drug or alcohol abuse.

 What is Dual Diagnosis?

-The most important thing for a person who has both an addiction and underlying psychiatric condition is that they receive the proper diagnosis for their mental health issues.
+The most important thing for a person who has both an addiction and underlying psychiatric condition is that they receive the proper diagnosis.
 Without dealing with both the addiction and the psychiatric condition, sustained recovery is usually exceedingly difficult.

-Treatment of this kind started in the 1990s when experts in the field began to recognize the importance of treating addiction and mental health issues separately.
-Experts found that about a third of the people who were suffering from a mental illness also had substance abuse problems, and about half of people with a severe mental illness, also had a substance abuse issue.
-The high correlation between mental health issues and addiction lead to a closer examination of this link and resulted in a treatment approach that addressed both issues separately
+Treatment of this kind started in the 1990s when experts began to recognize the importance of treating addiction and mental health issues separately.
+They found that about a third of the people who were suffering from a mental illness also had substance abuse problems.
+In addition, about half with a severe mental illness also had a substance abuse issue.
+The high correlation between mental health issues and addiction led to a closer examination that resulted in a treatment approach that addressed both issues separately.

-A treatment program that offers help for both addiction and mental health issues is in many ways like a traditional drug treatment program, but the difference being that there is a higher level of care in regards to psychiatric diagnoses.
-A treatment program of this kind will have professionals who are trained in diagnosing underlying mental conditions and there will be a greater amount of psychotherapy and medication available if necessary.
+A treatment program that offers help for both addiction and mental health disorders is in many ways like a traditional drug treatment program.
+The difference is there is a higher level of care in regards to psychiatric diagnoses.
+A treatment program of this kind will have professionals who are trained in diagnosing underlying mental conditions, and there will be a greater amount of psychotherapy and medication available if necessary.

-Before anything can occur in terms of a diagnosis or recovery a person must first safely get off of the drugs or alcohol they are currently abusing.
-Detox is where this will occur and person who enters into a detox with be given the ability to withdrawal from their substance of choice so that they can continue their treatment with a mind and body free from substances.
+Detox: Before anything can occur in terms of a dual diagnosis or recovery, a person must first safely quit the drugs or alcohol they are using.
+Detox is the first step so they can continue their treatment with a mind and body free from substances.

-Inpatient treatment is the bulk of the treatment program for people who are seeking to get sober and deal with their underlying mental health issues.
-During this part of the treatment program they will be introduced to the ideas of recovery and also they will meet with therapists and psychiatrists in order to being the process of dealing with their mental health issues.
+Inpatient Rehab: Inpatient treatment is the bulk of the recovery plan for people who want to get sober and manage their underlying mental health issues.
+During this part of the program, they will be introduced to the ideas of recovery, and they will meet with therapists and psychiatrists in order to begin the process of dealing with their mental health.